 - Eliminate distractions.
-While texting and driving (and other forms of handheld cellphone use) is illegal for all drivers in Nevada, drivers should also avoid other practices that can take their attention off the road, such as eating, putting on makeup and even changing the radio.
+While texting and driving (and other forms of handheld cell phone use) is illegal for all drivers in Nevada, drivers should also avoid other practices, as a rule of thumb, that can take their attention off the road, such as eating, putting on makeup and even changing the radio.

 - If at all possible, avoid driving with any drug/alcohol in your system or during a state of extreme drowsiness.
 Even though prescription drugs, one glass of wine, and fatigue might seem like small issues, they could slow your faculties and prevent you from being a defensive driver with a quick response time.

 - Check your surroundings.
 Checking your side and rearview mirrors as well as frequently checking the vehicles around you can significantly decrease your risk of getting into an accident.